craftsland/lingbot-video/README.md

 ## 🔥 Latest News

+- Aug 5, 2026: 🎉 We release the RBench evalution for LingBot-Video.
 - July 9, 2026: 🎉 We release the technical report, code, models, rewriters for LingBot-Video.

 ## 📦 Model Download